 Shopping: Shopping at Atlanta airport is hard to resist, there is about 60 retail outlets to choose from.
 There are fashion and jewelry stores such as Erwin Pearl, Sean John, Brooks Brothers, Lacoste, Swarovski and lots more.
 There are several bookshops and newsagents such as Atlanta Daily World, CNBC News, Buckhead Books, Simply Books, Global News and Midtown Magazine.
 There are also several places for entertainment, souvenir, gift and health and beauty stores at the airport.

 Food and Drink: There are over 70 restaurants at the Atlanta airport such as cafes, health food bistros and fast food outlets.
 There is McDonald’s, Burger King, Wendy’s and Charley’s Stakery, Starbucks, Asian Chao, PizzaHut, Heineken Bar and Grill, Qdoba Mexican Grill, and Atlanta Bread Company.
 There are also several coffee shops and confectionery stores.
+You can also check out some of the best Atlanta restaurants regardless of the cuisine you want.

 Other Facilities: At the Atlanta airport, there is a medical center, interfaith chapel and several of AED units (defibrillators).
 There are also several supplies of power outlets for those needing to charge their phones or laptops.